matrix-org/matrix-hookshot/docs/setup/webhooks.md

 If the request is a `GET` request, the query parameters are assumed to be the body.
 Otherwise, the body of the request should be a JSON payload.

-If the body contains a `text` key, then that key will be used as a message body in Matrix.
-This text will be automatically converted from Markdown to HTML.
+If the body contains a `text` key, then that key will be used as a message body in Matrix (aka `body`).
+This text will be automatically converted from Markdown to HTML (unless a `html` key is provided.).

+If the body contains a `html` key, then that key will be used as the HTML message body in Matrix (aka `formatted_body`).
+A `text` key fallback MUST still be provided.

 If the body *also* contains a `username` key, then the message will be prepended by the given username.
+This will be prepended to both `text` and `html`.

 If the body does NOT contain a `text` field, the full JSON payload will be sent to the room.
 This can be adapted into a message by creating a **JavaScript transformation function**.